 HR managers sometimes need to try to “coach” people who do not want to be coached.
-HRM talks to Brett Reid, general manager HR for the workwear division of Pacific Brands, about how to win over difficult line managers.
+HC talks to Brett Reid, general manager HR for the workwear division of Pacific Brands, about how to win over difficult line managers.

 Coaching is a collection of skills and approaches that HR professionals can use to create better managers and leaders, according to Brett Reid, general manager HR for the workwear division of Pacific Brands.

 “If you are looking to grow a business and get better results and you are resource-constrained, and you can’t just go and hire lots more people, one of the most efficient and important things that HR can do is to help its managers and leaders to get better at managing and leading.